 Every time I make bread, I use Red Star Yeast.
 I’ve done my fair share of experimenting with other yeast products, but nothing works as great as Red Star.
 For me baking with yeast is already a trial of patience, so I don’t want to have to worry about the yeast, and with Red Star Yeast, I’ve always had success, it’s definitely my baking yeast of choice!

 A few of the other recipes I use Red Star Yeast for are listed below, but the options are endless!

 If you’re looking for a wonderful homemade bread, this whole wheat honey oat flax bread is the one for you!
 I’d love to hear from you in the comments, do you like baking bread at home?

-Before baking the bread, I like to brush butter on top (or spray with cooking spray) and sprinkle some oats on top *can use Active Yeast or Quick Rise Yeast, 1 packet = 2 1/4 teaspoons yeast
+Before baking the bread, I like to brush butter on top (or spray with cooking spray) and sprinkle some oats on top * use skim milk or water, or if you have a higher fat milk, put yeast in with 3/4 up warm water to dissolve/foam, and then add 3/4 cup higher fat milk-because yeast doesn't do too well with high fat milk like whole milk. **can use Active Yeast or Quick Rise Yeast, 1 packet = 2 1/4 teaspoons yeast